Diagram node properties

 Overlays

-Choose fields that you want to show on the node.
-For example, you can show characteristics, the status or the parent domain.
+Fields that you want to show on the node.
+For example, you can show characteristics, status, or parent domain.

 Context

 Note This influences the traversal strategy: an edge from a flow node to a context node is always included in the diagram.
 This edge has to be outgoing from the flow node and incoming to the context node.
-This means that, when you switch a node from flow to context, you have to flip any edge that is outgoing from this context node and incoming to a flow node.
-For more information about the traversal strategy, see Which nodes and edges are included in a diagram?.
+This means that, when you switch a node from flow to context, you need to flip any edge that is outgoing from this context node and incoming to a flow node.
+For more information, go to Which nodes and edges are included in a diagram?

 Expanded